 - Avoid the use of "Flash Only" or "Image Only" websites.
 Most bots choose not to read Flash, so they see little text or relevant information to determine your website's theme.
 Meta tags in Flash can help, but are usually not enough to help you rank well in the commercial search engines.

 - Dynamic websites (ASP, PHP, ColdFusion, ASP.NET and JAVA) have difficulty being indexed by bots.
-Any urls with a "?" in them are a potential problem to search engine bots, which may not follow such.
-Google is the only search engine that can effectively index dynamic websites.
+Any URLs with a "?" in them are a potential problem to search engine bots, which may not follow such characters.

 By implementing these tips into your website workflow, you can make your pages search-engine friendly and improve the traffic to your site.